 Demonstrated commitment to the highest ethical standards.

-Current member in good standing of the California Bar Association or anticipated to sit for the exam in July 2022 or later, with the prior approval of OGC.
+License/Certifications: Required - Current member in good standing of the California Bar Association or anticipated to sit for the exam in July 2024 or later, with the prior approval of OGC.

 HOW TO APPLY